quarto-journals/plos/README.md

-# Quarto template for the PLOS journal
+# Quarto template for the Public Library of Science (PLOS)

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)

-This repository contains a template for the PLOS journal
+This repository contains a template for the  Public Library of Science (PLOS) journal

 ## How to use ?